-Prerequisites: OPR 501 and OPR 573
+Prerequisites: OPR 501 and OPR 573.

 The course is an overview of the information system development life cycle.
-It focuses on methods and techniques that the analyst could use to design and document information system.
+It focuses on methods and techniques that the analyst could use to design and document information systems.
 Topics include systems analysis and design methods such as data and process modeling, systems design, data management, data and program design and specifications, systems construction and implementations, systems operations, and support.
-The course will also survey other important skills for the system analyst such as fact-finding, communications, project management, and cost-benefit analysis.
+The course will also survey other important skills for the system analyst, such as fact-finding, communications, project management, and cost-benefit analysis.

-OPR 575 Database Management Systems 3 credits Prerequisites: OPR 501 and OPR 573
+OPR 575 Database Management Systems 3 credits Prerequisites: OPR 501 and OPR 573.

-The course provides and introduction to Data Base Management system concepts, design, and implementation.
-Design and management considerations in hierarchical, network, relational data base structures, and object-oriented data bases will be analyzed.
-Topics include data flow analysis, normalization, entity relationship diagrams, integrity issues, and concurrency, and advantages and disadvantages of distributed data base systems.
-The goal of this course is to prepare students to evaluate a business situation and build a data base application and/or understand the data base design build by others.
+The course provides an introduction to Database Management system concepts, design, and implementation.
+Design and management considerations in hierarchical, network, relational database structures, and object-oriented databases will be analyzed.
+Topics include data flow analysis, normalization, entity relationship diagrams, integrity issues, and concurrency, and advantages and disadvantages of distributed database systems.
+The goal of this course is to prepare students to evaluate a business situation and build a database application and/or understand a database design built by others.

-OPR 576 Data Communications 3 credits

-Prerequisites: OPR 501 and OPR 573
+OPR 576 Data Communications Prerequisites: OPR 501 and OPR 573.